|

 Cramping systems |

-built it on diviner claims.
-These claims are not made through code or creed,
+He has built it on diviner claims.
+These claims are not made through code or

-but in demonstration of "on earth peace, good-will toward men."
-Human codes,
+creed, but in demonstration of "on earth peace, good-will toward men."
+Human

-scholastic theology, material medicine and hygiene, fetter faith and spiritual
+codes, scholastic theology, material medicine and hygiene, fetter faith and

-understanding.
-Divine Science rends asunder these fetters, and man's birthright
+spiritual understanding.
+Divine Science rends asunder these fetters, and man's

-of sole allegiance to his Maker asserts itself.
-I saw before me the sick,
+birthright of sole allegiance to his Maker asserts itself.
+I saw before me the

-wearing out years of servitude to an unreal master in the belief that the body
+sick, wearing out years of servitude to an unreal master in the belief that the

 House of bondage |